 Although national companies (including international companies doing business in the U.S.) write the majority of this business, Personal Insurance also faces competition from many regional and hundreds of local companies.
+Competitors write business through independent agents and as direct writers, either through the use of exclusive agents, salaried employees or direct marketing strategies.
 Personal Insurance primarily competes based on breadth of product offerings, price, service (including claims handling), ease and speed of doing business, stability of the insurer and name recognition.
 Personal Insurance competes for business within each independent agency since these agencies also offer policies of competing companies.
-At the agency level, competition is primarily based on price, service (including claims handling), the level of automation and the development of long-term relationships with individual agents.
 Most independent personal insurance agents utilize price comparison rating technology, sometimes referred to as "comparative raters," as a cost-efficient means of obtaining quotes from multiple companies.
 Because the use of this technology facilitates the process of generating multiple quotes, the technology has increased price comparison on new business and, increasingly, on renewal business.
-Personal Insurance also competes with insurance companies that use exclusive agents or salaried employees to sell their products, as well as those that employ direct marketing strategies.

 Personal Insurance competes with numerous international and domestic insurers in Canada.
-Companies compete on the basis of price, breadth of product offerings and the level of claim and risk management services provided.
+Companies compete on the basis of price, breadth of product offerings, the level of claim and risk management services provided and the ease and speed of doing business.
 The Company has developed expertise in various markets in Canada similar to those served in the United States and provides both automobile and homeowners and other coverages for this market.